hunter-teacher-cert/cohort-3-summer-work-mrlamorie/methods/Day 0 HW (Lesson Plan)/README.md

 * Life Simulation Rubric is the student rubric for the lesson plan

 * Life Game Build 2 is an example code for the project & lesson arc

+* Project Planning Template - blank version of the template used for Life Simulation Project b/c group had intrest in this planning document.